Home > Rising Voices

 Lauren Oglesby, MPH

 Lauren is Project Sleep’s Programs Manager, a public health educator, and advocate with personal and professional experience with chronic illness and invisible disabilities.
-She coordinates and facilitates the Rising Voices program.
-She received her B.A. in sociology from the University of Virginia in 2008, and completed her Master of Public Health with a concentration in health education in 2013.
-Lauren is driven to serve underrepresented communities, and her previous experience includes work with LGBTQ+ youth and people living with HIV/AIDS.
-She lives in Central Virginia with her family.
+They coordinate and facilitate the Rising Voices program.
+Lauren received their B.A. in sociology from the University of Virginia in 2008, and completed their Master of Public Health with a concentration in health education in 2013.
+They are driven to serve underrepresented communities, and their previous experience includes work with LGBTQ+ youth and people living with HIV/AIDS.

 Our Speakers Present At: